 Do not connect flexible bags in series to avoid air embolism due to possible residual gas contained in the primary bag.

 Air embolism can result if residual gas in the bag is not fully evacuated prior to administration if the flexible bag is pressurized to increase flow rates.

-If CLINOLIPID injection is mixed with dextrose and/or amino acid solutions, check the compatibility before administration by inspecting the mixture closely for the presence of precipitates.
+If CLINOLIPID is mixed with dextrose and/or amino acid solutions, check the compatibility before administration by inspecting the mixture closely for the presence of precipitates.
 Formation of precipitates could result in vascular occlusion.

-When infused alone, CLINOLIPID injection can be administered via central or peripheral vein.
+When infused alone, CLINOLIPID can be administered via central or peripheral vein.
 When administered with dextrose and amino acids, the choice of a central or peripheral venous route should depending on the osmolarity of the final infusate.

 Prepare the admixture using strict aseptic techniques to avoid microbial contamination.

 Do not add additives directly to CLINOLIPID.
 Do not add CLINOLIPID to the total parenteral nutrition container first; destabilization of the lipid may occur from such an admixture.